Hashirahmad996/java-application-deploy-on-aws/project guide/guide.md

 1. **Create EC2 instance using Maven Golden AMI:**
    - Launch a Maven instance in `prodVPC`, a private subnet, with a custom Maven AMI.

-2. **Clone Bitbucket repository to VSCode and update the `pom.xml` with Sonar and JFROG deployment details:**
+2. **Clone GitHub repository to VSCode and update the `pom.xml` with Sonar and JFROG deployment details:**
    ```bash
    git clone remote_url && cd java-login-app
    git branch feature